 5. Abhidhamma special lecture series (7) by Bhikkhu Kakmuk at the Halla Jungtowon

 6. Monthly study meeting at the Halla Jungtowon by Bhikkhu Kakmuk

 8. Aranya band formation (Internet)

 Nowadays, we can do so much with the Internet.
-In line with this trend, Dhamma Arama opened this band in August 2017.
+In line with this trend, Dhamma Arama opened internet band in August 2017.
 The good thing about the internet is that conversations among Dhamma friends are possible wherever you are in the world.
-So, as a result of our constant efforts, 64 Dhamma friends are participating in this band from all over Korea and USA.
+So, as a result of our constant efforts, many Dhamma friends are participating in this band from all over Korea and the USA.

-But what you cannot do on the Internet is that you cannot meet Dhamma friends and meditate together.
-For that reason, I built the Dhamma Arama neighborhood meditation center.
-It is a blessing available to very few people to participate in meditation retreats away from home in these busy times.
+But what you cannot do on the Internet is that you cannot physically meet Dhamma friends and meditate together.
+For that reason, Nancy Acord built the Dhamma Arama neighborhood meditation center.
+It is a blessing available to very few people to participate in meditation retreats away from home.
 Although it is a good idea to meditate every day even for a short time, it is not easy to find a quiet place and time to meditate in the modern hectic living environment.
-Therefore, I hope that such meditation centers will be built in every neighborhood.
+Therefore, it is our hope that such meditation centers will be built in every neighborhood.

 From September 2016 through December 2017, Bhikkhu Kakmuk held Dhamma sessions at Dhamma Arama on the 4th Sunday of each month.
-The Dhamma sessions went from 2-5 pm after a meet and greet luncheon with Bhikkhu Kakmuk.
+The Dhamma sessions went from 2 pm to 5 pm after a meet and greet luncheon with Bhikkhu Kakmuk.
 In September 2016, we started Dhamma sessions with his book, Introduction to Early Buddhism.
 All the participants had been provided with a complimentary copy of Introduction to Early Buddhism by NBEF.